lebrunthibault/lebrunthibault.github.io/content/post/backend development/software-development-principles.md

 ### [Open–closed principle](https://en.wikipedia.org/wiki/Open–closed_principle)
 - "Software entities ... should be open for extension, but closed for modification."[[7\]](https://en.wikipedia.org/wiki/SOLID#cite_note-7)
   Open for extension would mean association and interfaces (e.g. using dependency injection).
 Also present in e.g. factory patterns that create more implementations without modifying client code.
-- Factory method, Abstract Factory
+- Observer, Decorator, Factory method, Abstract Factory

 ### [Liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle)
 - "Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it."[[8\]](https://en.wikipedia.org/wiki/SOLID#cite_note-:0-8) See also [design by contract](https://en.wikipedia.org/wiki/Design_by_contract).[[8\]](https://en.wikipedia.org/wiki/SOLID#cite_note-:0-8).
 LSP violation can be detected by the usage of instance of as it expects different behavior from objects with the same interface.
 More specific version of open/closed.